 This tutorial provides step-by-step instructions on how to program a single Microsemi Device with Serialization.
 Before you begin this tutorial, make sure you have already installed the FlashPro software and that you are familiar with the basic features of using the FlashPro software.

-First, create the file generator using FROM for device serialization.
-You must have access to the Libero IDE v8.0 or later software to complete this step.
+First, create the file generator using FlashROM for device serialization.

-To Configure the FROM data for serialization:
+To Configure the FlashROM data for serialization: